microsoft/PowerApps-Samples/cds/orgsvc/C#/ShareRecordUsingAccessTeam/README.md

 ## What this sample does

-The `AddMembersTeamRequest`, `GrantAccessRequest`, `RemoveMembersTeamRequest` messages are intended to be used in a scenario where it contains data that is needed to Add, Grant and Remove Memebers.
+The `AddMembersTeamRequest`, `GrantAccessRequest`, `RemoveMembersTeamRequest` messages are intended to be used in a scenario where it contains data that is needed to Add, Grant and Remove Members.

 ## How this sample works